A visual introduction to information theory: Channel coding

 \subsection{Encoders}

 An \textbf{encoder} is a deterministic function that maps messages from the source to the inputs of a channel.
-We'll make the assumption, unless otherwise stated, that every message is mapped to a unique input, so no infomration is lost from $\mathrm{S}$ to $\xrv$.
-A good encoder will maximize the mutual information between $\xrv$ and $\yrv$, so its goal is to map $\mathrm{S}$ to $\xrv$ in such a way that the distribution of $\xrv$ will balance: 1) having probability mass on non-noisy inputs, and 2) spreading probability of the channel outputs as uniformly as possible to avoid different inputs overlapping at the output.
+We'll make the assumption, unless otherwise stated, that every message is mapped to a unique input, so no information is lost from $\mathrm{S}$ to $\xrv$.
+A good encoder will map $\mathrm{S}$ to $\xrv$ so as to maximize $I(\xrv; \yrv)$, balancing the same two goals discussed in Section \ref{max_info_throughput_sec}: favoring inputs with less noisy outputs while spreading outputs to minimize overlap.

 \textbf{Figure \ref{channels_and_optimal_codes}a} shows a noisy channel which maps each input $\xrv=x$ to two possible outputs with equal probability.
 Our goal is to transmit messages from a non-redundant source \figrefsub{channels_and_optimal_codes}{b}, in which three colors occur with equal probability through a noisy channel, with minimal information loss.